A reliable ecommerce website builder makes it easy to set up an online store, process…

 Each of the available themes has its settings which are provided for it to allow you to change the outlook and style of your online store without the knowledge of coding.

 Before you customize your theme, the following steps can assist you greatly.

-- Make sure you have a duplicate of your theme to have a backup copy.
+- Make sure you duplicate your theme to have a backup copy.
 This will allow you to easily delete your modifications and start again if there is a need for that.

-- Make sure you understand your available level of support service provided for you.
+- Make sure you understand the available level of support service provided for you.

 - Make sure you know the practices and requirements for uploading your images.

 To edit your theme settings, go to your Shopify admin, Online Store, and click on the “themes.”